 Now someone could say: There are a number of innovated things that the Muslims have approved of and acted upon that were not known of during the time of the Prophet, such as religious schools, compiling books and the like.
 These innovations have been condoned by the Muslims and they have acted upon them and considered them to be some of the most excellent ideas.
 So how can you harmonise this - where the Muslims are almost unanimous in considering these things to be good - with that saying of the Leader and Prophet of all the Muslims, the Messenger of the Lord of the Worlds?

-"Do not insult those whom they call upon, instead of calling upon Allah, for they may insult Allah out of hostility and ignorance."
+"Do not insult those whom they call upon instead of Allah for they may insult Allah out of hostility and ignorance."

-There is even a second reply that can be given: That is the background of the whole hadith, for it is a story concerning the tribe that came to see the Prophet, sallallahu 'alayhi wa sallam, while being in exceptionally difficult circumstances.
-So the Prophet, sallallahu 'alayhi wa sallam, urged that donations be given to them, and hence one man form the Ansar came forward with a bag of silver in his hand which was almost too heavy for him to carry.
+There is even a second reply that can be given: That is the background of the whole hadith for it is a story concerning the tribe that came to see the Prophet, sallallahu 'alayhi wa sallam, while being in exceptionally difficult circumstances.
+So the Prophet, sallallahu 'alayhi wa sallam, urged that donations be given to them and hence one man from the Ansar came forward with a bag of silver in his hand which was almost too heavy for him to carry.
 He placed it down before the Messenger, sallallahu 'alayhi wa sallam.
 This made the face of the Prophet, sallallahu 'alayhi wa sallam, glow with joy and happiness and so he said, "Whoever enacts a good sunnnah into Islam will have the reward of it and the reward of oil those who act upon it until the Day of Resurrection."
-So we have here that the meaning of "enacting a sunnah ... " means to enact an action in the sense of implementing it and not in the sense of setting up a new thing into the shari'ah.
-Hence the meaning of his saying, "Whoever enacts a good sunnah into Islam ..." turns out to be, whoever acts upon a good sunnah in the sense of implementing it as opposed to introducing a new thing in the shari'ah, for that would be prohibited as he,sallallahu 'alayhi wa sallam, said,"... every bid'ah leads astray."
+So we have here that the meaning of "enacting a sunnah" which means to enact an action in the sense of implementing it and not in the sense of setting up a new thing into the shari'ah.
+Hence the meaning of his saying, "Whoever enacts a good sunnah into Islam ..." turns out to be, whoever acts upon a good sunnah in the sense of implementing it as opposed to introducing a new thing in the shari'ah for that would be prohibited as he,sallallahu 'alayhi wa sallam, said,"... every bid'ah leads astray."